SUNLab-NetSI/mobility_data_temporal_bias/README.md

 # mobility_data_temporal_bias

-Data and code supporting the paper: "Correcting temporal bias in mobility data using time-use surveys" by S. Sanchez, et. al.
+Data and code supporting the paper: "Correcting temporal bias in mobility data using time-use surveys" by S. A. Sanchez, et. al.

 ## Overview